 You will need to find an authorized AHA Training Center offering instructor classes.
 They will have you fill out an Instructor Candidate Application before enrolling in an AHA Instructor class.
 The Class Eagle Heath and Safety Directory can help you find a CPR instructor course near you.
 If you are in a more rural area it is likely you will have to travel to a location that has classes.

 How long is a CPR Instructor Course?

-During the in-person portion of the CPR instructor course, students will review the instructor manual and put some of it into action by mock teaching portions of the class.
+During the in-person portion of the CPR instructor course, students will review the instructor manual and perform mock teaching portions.
 The instructor trainer will give each instructor candidate an opportunity to practice testing and remediating students on their CPR skills.
 Additionally, instructor candidates will learn about the structure of the AHA and the core competencies expected of each instructor.

-At the end of the instructor course you will be required to take a 25 question written exam which requires an 84% or higher to pass.
+At the end of the instructor course there is a 25 question exam.
+The AHA requires an 84% or higher to pass.
 Remediation is available at the instructors discretion.
 The AHA allows the exams to be open resource.

-The average course costs to become an American Heart Association CPR Instructor or trainer is between $720-$935 on average.
-Additionally, to begin teaching courses you will need to purchase training equipment if you do not already have access to equipment.
+The average person pays between $720-$935 to become a CPR Instructor.
+This cost may vary depending on your location and if you are already certified in CPR.
+After becoming a CPR instructor, you will need to purchase training equipment if you do not already have access to equipment.
 For a full list of equipment you might need to start your CPR instructor career check out this article where we break it all down!

 When you’re ready for the next steps, be sure to visit the Ultimate CPR Instructor Guide & Help.